-You will also need to identify what data you'll need for each implementation measure.
+You will also need to identify what data is needed for each implementation measure.
 Typical data sources for implementation measures include:

 - Calendars/schedules

 - Program planning documents

 - Staff reflections/journal entries

 - Family and/or staff surveys

 - Conversations with families and/or other early childhood professionals

 - Self-assessment or observation of practice.